Dev.Chan64's Blog

 Key Sentence

-Documentation is not writing; it is culture.
+Documentation is not writing.
+It is culture.

 4. Testing Debt